punkpeye/mcp-client/README.md

 ## Why?

-[MCP TypeScript SDK](https://github.com/modelcontextprotocol/typescript-sdk) provides a client for the MCP protocol, but it's a little verbose for my taste.
+* [MCP TypeScript SDK](https://github.com/modelcontextprotocol/typescript-sdk) provides a client for the MCP protocol, but it's a little verbose for my taste.
 This client abstracts away some of the lower-level details and provides a more convenient API.
+* The MCP protocol follows some REST-like naming conventions, like `listTools` and `readResource`, but those names look a bit awkward in TypeScript.
+This client uses more typical method names, like `getTools` and `getResource`.

 ## Usage